 The consequences, however, are fairly major if you don’t have a ticket and you are nabbed by an inspector.

 The authorities impose big fines for those traveling without tickets.
 In Berlin, for example, the fine has just been increased by €10 to a hefty €40.

 There is also the humiliation of being dragged off the train by the ticket inspector to take down your details.

-Although claiming that you left your ticket at home normally means you are given a week to produce the valid ticket.
+Claiming that you left your ticket at home normally means you have a week to produce the valid ticket.

 Those thinking they can jump into a carriage where there is no-one who looks like an inspector might be also surprised who actually ends up asking them to show them their ticket.
 They can literally, shall we say, be from any walk of life.